 Number of servers: 2500 | Server locations: 25 | IP addresses: N/A | Maximum devices supported: 5

-After downloading the Hotspot Shield extension from the Chrome store, it only takes a couple of clicks before you’re up and running.
+After downloading the Hotspot Shield Chrome VPN extension, it only takes a couple of clicks before you’re up and running.
 You’re automatically assigned to the optimal server with the fastest connection speed.
 There’s not much here in terms of configuration options, but the extension is free – albeit with a limited choice of four locations (although on the plus side, you aren’t bombarded by ads).

 Performance-wise, with this provider, our upload and download speeds proved to be a tad higher than what we’d normally see, with only a slight increase in latency.
 Hotspot Shield uses 256-bit encryption and frequently updates its browser add-on.